JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 Providing `fit` signatures matching the output of [`obs`](@ref), is the first part of the `obs` contract.
 Since `obs(learner, data)` should evidently support all `data` that `fit(learner, data)` supports, we must be able to apply `obs(learner, _)` to it's own output (`observations` below).
-This leads to the additional "no-op" declaration
+This leads to the additional declaration

 ```@example anatomy2
 LearnAPI.obs(::Ridge, observations::RidgeFitObs) = observations